niebardzo/niebardzo.github.io/_posts/2020-05-24-gynvael-challenge-0.md

 comments: true
 ---

 Over the weekend I have decided to play with Gynvael's web security challenges.
-The post prestes the write-up of the challenge 0.
+The post presents the write-up of challenge 0.
 The challenge is located under the following URL: http://challenges.gynvael.stream:5000/

 The challenge is simple FLASK application running as the Werkzaug - flask development web server.
-After the quick code analysis we see that to complete the challenge we must get the response from the /secret endpoint
+After the quick code analysis, we see that to complete the challenge we must get the response from the /secret endpoint

 ```
 @app.route('/secret')